daveparsons.com DP Home feature story

 Grandpa

-A 1940's letter to Mrs. Watt for her contributions towards the war effort through the British War Relief Society.
+A 1944 letter and bookmark was sent to Mrs. Watt for her contributions towards the war effort through the British War Relief Society.

 "There'll always be an England" sticker